Kaifong associations

 The main purpose was to provide low cost or free services in areas such as education and health care for the many refugees from China.
-By 1958, there were twenty-one; by 1958, twenty-eight.
+By early 1954, there were twenty-one; by 1958, twenty-eight.
 After 1958, the government tried to use the kaifong associations to communicate with the local population.
 In 1960, kaifong associations extended their services to areas such as legal support or environmental protection.

 After the introduction of the District Offices in 1969, the importance of kaifong associations declined.
 Nevertheless, many kaifong associations remain active today.